-The man who is favourite to be next Chelsea manager in the event of Jose Mourinho being sacked, is Carlo Ancelotti, who is currently a best price of 6/1 with Ladbrokes (£50.00 Free Bet Here) to replace the Portuguese.
+The man who is favourite to be next Chelsea manager in the event of Jose Mourinho being the next manger to leave his post is Carlo Ancelotti, who is currently a best price of 6/1 with Ladbrokes (£50.00 Free Bet Here) to replace the Portuguese.

 Next comes his old adversity from his time in Spain, Pep Guardiola, who is a best price of 8/1 with Skybet.
 Diego Simone is third in the betting at 9/1 with Ladbrokes, with Brendan Rodgers in fourth place at a best price of 18/1 with Skybet.